-Autism spectrum disorder LEARNING/DEVELOPMENTAL DISABILITIES Amelia's Story Amelia's parents, Darrell and Gloria, asked Dr. Bradley what could have caused Amelia's learning disability, and Dr. Bradley was interested in exploring that as well.
+Autism spectrum disorder Amelia's parents, Darrell and Gloria, asked Dr. Bradley what could have caused Amelia's learning disability, and Dr. Bradley was interested in exploring that as well.
 Dr. Bradley suggested that there is often a genetic predisposition and added that if Amelia had been born prematurely, or had a low birth weight, either could be a risk factor for her developmental disability.
 Gloria told her that Amelia was a little underweight when she was born, but no one seemed very concerned about it at the time.
 Dr. Bradley also mentioned that smoking or drinking during pregnancy could increase the risk.
 Gloria told her that her husband had smoked during her pregnancy, although when Amelia was born he had quit with help from their local medical clinic.
 Finally, Dr. Bradley told them about the risk to brain development from exposures early in life to other toxic chemicals and substances, such as lead, mercury, and diesel fumes from trucks and cars.
-Preconception and Healthy Child Development More information: CDC's Preconception care for women and men Prenatal Care and Healthy Child Development Folate supplementation recommendations for women A Rationale for Thyroid Screening For Clinicians: Environmental health history form
+Preconception and Healthy Child Development More information: CDC's Preconception care for women and men Prenatal Care and Healthy Child Development Folate supplementation recommendations for women A Rationale for Thyroid Screening Thyroid disruption technical diagram For Clinicians: Environmental health history form

-Help

-Page
+Help Page

 Reunion

-Home

-Asthma

 MORE INFORMATION:

 - CDC on pregnancy

 - American Congress of Obstetrics and Gynecology (ACOG):

 - Good Health Before Pregnancy (pdf)

 - Prenatal Nutrition

 - Environmental Chemicals

+Learning/

+Infertility

+Decline

-• Royal College of OB/GYN: - Chemical Exposures During Pregnancy • UCSF: Program on Reproductive Health and the Environment American Thyroid Association Guidelines LEARNING/DEVELOPMENTAL DISABILITIES Amelia's Story BRAIN DEVELOPMENT
+• Royal College of OB/GYN: - Chemical Exposures During Pregnancy • UCSF: Program on Reproductive Health and the Environment

+• American Thyroid Association Guidelines

+BRAIN DEVELOPMENT